Model task Submit one portfolio

 --research-cutoff-utc "YYYY-MM-DDTHH:MM:SSZ"

-Public rounds use CapitalBench Universe v1.5: a fixed ETF universe plus CASH.
 The model sees readable option ids, names, public symbols, asset classes, categories, groups, risk buckets, and exposure descriptions.
 Internal fields and provider-specific data-fetching fields are kept out of the prompt.

 capitalbench validate-universe \